ewjay/fapiwiki/FAPI_Meeting_Notes_2020-08-26_Atlantic.rst

 ---------------------------------------------
 It is generally agreed.
 However, Stuart and Dima noted that there could be impacts to AU.
-Stuart will talk with the AU lead tommorow.
+Stuart will talk with the AU lead tomorrow.

 PR 182 Add non-normative examples of various objects
 -----------------------------------------------------------
 Joseph re-generated examples using example.com etc. instead of real domains.

-ALL: Please provide independent checks.
+ACT: ALL: Please provide independent checks.

 PR 187 Privacy Considerations
 -------------------------------